X-Men: The Last Stand: Plot

-In 1986, Charles Xavier and Erik Lehnsherr meet young Jean Grey at her parents' house to invite her to join their school, the X-Mansion.
-Ten years later, the industrialist Warren Worthington II discovers his son is a mutant as he tries to cut off his wings.
+In 1986, Charles Xavier and Magneto meet young Jean Grey at her parents' house to invite her to join their school, the Xavier School for Gifted Youngsters.
+Ten years later in 1996, industrialist Warren Worthington II discovers his son is a mutant, as the latter tries to cut off his wings.

-In the present, Worthington Labs announces it has developed an inoculation to suppress the X-gene that gives mutants their abilities and offer the "cure" to any mutant who wants it.
-The cure is created from the genome of a young mutant named Jimmy, who lives at the Worthington facility on Alcatraz Island.
-While some mutants are interested in the cure, including Rogue, many others are horrified by the announcement.
-Magneto re-establishes his Brotherhood of Mutants with those who oppose the cure, warning his followers that the cure will be forcefully used to exterminate the mutant race.
-With help from Pyro, Magneto recruits Callisto and several other mutants.
-They attack the mobile prison holding Mystique to free her, also freeing Multiple Man and Juggernaut.
-Mystique, shielding Magneto from a cure dart, is hit by it and loses her mutant abilities.
-Magneto abandons her as a result.
-Meanwhile, Scott Summers, still distraught over the loss of his fiancée Jean Grey, drives to her resting location at Alkali Lake.
-Jean appears to Summers but, as the two kiss, Jean kills him.
+In the present, Worthington Labs announces an inoculation to suppress the X-gene that gives mutants their abilities and offers the "cure" to any mutant who wants it.
+The cure interests some mutants, such as Rogue, who cannot touch anyone without harming them, while others are wary of it.
+Magneto re-establishes his Brotherhood of Mutants with those who oppose the cure, warning it will be weaponized to exterminate the mutant race.
+With help from Pyro, Callisto, and several other mutants, Magneto attacks a mobile prison.
+He frees Mystique, Multiple Man, and Juggernaut.
+Mystique shields Magneto from a cure dart and loses her mutant abilities, so he abandons her.
+Cyclops, still distraught over the loss of Grey, drives to her resting location at Alkali Lake.
+Grey suddenly appears to Cyclops, but kills him as they kiss.
 Sensing trouble, Xavier sends Logan and Storm to investigate.
-When they arrive, they find only telekinetically floating rocks, Summers' glasses, and an unconscious Jean.
+When they arrive, they find only telekinetically floating rocks, Cyclops' glasses, and an unconscious Grey.